imAsparky/django-cookiecutter/README.rst

    The Admin panel now has the protections provided by django-allauth.
 #. `htmx`_ built in by default using `django-htmx`_.
 #. `django-tailwind`_ and `django-browser-reload`_ built in by default.
+#.
+Customisable logging with rotating log files, see `how-to-logging`_.

 If you are new to Django and Cookiecutters and would like to take it for a spin, see our tutorial, `Create a Django-Cookiecutter Project`_.